DecisionVis/deltamoea/README.md

 model code rather than shoehorning model code into an optimization program.

+Finally, because δMOEA is already grid-oriented, it will avoid a great deal of unnecessary sampling on mixed-integer problems compared to other MOEAs.

 ## About The Name

 δMOEA uses an evolutionary optimization heuristic to